-Repatriation of Wanniyalaeto (‘Veddah’) Remains Following Ceremony in Edinburgh
+Repatriation of Wanniyalaeto (‘Vedda’) Remains Following Ceremony in Edinburgh

-"The dead are very important in Wanniyalaeto society," said Chief Wanniya Uruwarige.
+"The dead are very important in Wanniyalaeto society," said Chief Uruwarige Wanniyalaeto.
 "This reuniting of spirits and physical remains... is a very special moment for my people."

-The Chief of the Wanniyalaeto Indigenous group of Sri Lanka, Wanniya Uruwarige, and another elder, Heenbanda Uruwarige, have attended a ceremony hosted by the University of Edinburgh to claim back their ancestral remains and return them for burial in Sri Lanka.
-This ceremony comes at the end of two years of collaborative work by the Wanniyalaeto (‘Veddah’) elders, the Department of Archaeology, Max Planck Institute for the Science of Human History, and the University of Edinburgh.
+The Chief of the Wanniyalaeto Indigenous group of Sri Lanka, Uruwarige Wanniyalaeto, and another elder, Heenbanda Uruwarige, have attended a ceremony hosted by the University of Edinburgh to claim back their ancestral remains and return them for burial in Sri Lanka.
+This ceremony comes at the end of two years of collaborative work by the Wanniyalaeto (‘Vedda’) elders, the Department of Archaeology, Max Planck Institute for the Science of Human History, and the University of Edinburgh.

 The ceremony, which took place at the University of Edinburgh’s Playfair Library on Friday, November 22, saw the return of nine human skulls thought to be more than 200 years old to the rightful custody of the Wanniyalaeto community.
 Following their return to Sri Lanka, the remains will go through a process of ancestral rights before being buried in a ceremony as part of the Wanniyalaeto’s annual celebration of the dead, to which senior members of the Department of Archaeology and the University of Edinburgh have been invited to attend.